 Red pandas aren’t aggressive, but you shouldn’t get close to them in the wild.
 They will defend themselves when frightened by biting, clawing, or spraying a nasty scent to convince you not to come closer.

-Remember, red pandas are not domesticated animals bred to live among people.
-Therefore, they avoid humans when possible and attack when threatened.
+Remember, these critters are not domesticated animals bred to live among people.
+Therefore, they avoid humans when possible and attack when threatened – another reason why red panda pets are not such a good idea.

 Why Are Red Pandas Endangered?